 The Prime Minister of Angola, Senhor Lopo do Nascimento, returned home to Luanda on Wednesday (8 February) after visits to Rumania and East Germany.

-The Prime Minister of Angola, Senhor Lopo do Nascimento, returned home to Luanda on Wednesday (8 February) after visits to Rumania and East Germany.
+Background: The Prime Minister of Angola, Senhor Lopo do Nascimento, returned home to Luanda on Wednesday (8 February) after visits to Rumania and East Germany.
 In Rumania the Angolan leader negotiated a 75-million-dollar credit from the Rumanian government.
 The credit was within the framework of an existing economic agreement.
 In East Germany Senhor Nascimento signed a co-operation agreement with the East German Communist party.

 SYNOPSIS: The visit of Senhor Nascimento to East Germany was his second in four months.
 This time he spent three days in East Berlin on what the official East German news agency described as a working visit.